armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-1.md

           - METRICS_STORE
 ```

-### Pipelines as Code
+### Pipelines-as-Code

 #### Ignore file

-Pipelines as Code now supports using an ignore file for GitHub repos to ignore certain files in a repo that it watches.
+Pipelines-as-Code now supports using an ignore file for GitHub repos to ignore certain files in a repo that it watches.
 To use this feature, create a file named `.dinghyignore` in the root directory of the repo.

 You can add specific filenames, filepaths, or glob-style paths.
 For example, the following `.dinghyignore` file ignores the file named `README.md`, all the files in the `milton` directory, and all `.pdf` files: